Clerestory: In transportation

-Clerestory roofs were incorporated into the designs of many railway passenger cars and trams Commonwealth English) / streetcars (American English & Canadian English) from about 1860 to the 1930s.
+Clerestory roofs were incorporated into the designs of many railway passenger cars and trams from the 1860s to the 1930s.
 They increased the daylight and ventilation available to passengers.
 In the US, the railroad clerestory roof was also known as the "lantern roof".

 The first Pullman coaches in the UK had clerestory roofs.
 They were imported from the US and assembled at Derby, where Pullman set up an assembly plant in conjunction with the Midland Railway, a predecessor of the London Midland and Scottish Railway (LMS).
 The first coach, a sleeping car named "Midland", was assembled and ready for trial-running in January 1874.

-In the UK when coaches were equipped with gas lighting, a clerestory was normally incorporated to improve ventilation near the lamps, in order to improve combustion and reduce the risk of carbon monoxide poisoning.
+In the UK, when coaches were equipped with gas lighting, a clerestory was normally incorporated to improve ventilation near the lamps, in order to improve combustion and reduce the risk of carbon monoxide poisoning.
 The last clerestory-roofed trains on the London Underground were the 'Q' stock, which were withdrawn from operation in 1971.

 Clerestories were also used in early British double-decker buses, giving better ventilation and headroom in the centre corridor, as well as better illumination.

 The Volkswagen Type 2 Kombi, or Transport, commonly called the Microbus, came in a deluxe version with clerestory windows.
-VW made the Samba from 1961 to 1967 in several versions, which had as many as 23 windows, and it is highly prized by collectors.
+Volkswagen made the Samba from 1961 to 1967 in several versions, which had as many as 23 windows, and it is highly prized by collectors.

 In the UK, the style is also known as "mollycroft roof", especially in Romany caravans, such as vardos, and other caravans.